Discover the Charm of Amelia Court House, Virginia

 About the author

-Jenny Dunford is the Owner and CEO of Southern Grace Accounting, a Virginia-based firm offering personalized bookkeeping, payroll, CFO, and advisory services tailored to small businesses.
-Under her leadership, the firm emphasizes accuracy, clarity, and timely financial reporting, helping clients operate with confidence and profitability.
-With a client-centered approach, Jenny builds strong partnerships grounded in trust and communication, transforming intimidating financial details into actionable insights.
+Jenny Dunford is the Founder and CEO of Southern Grace Accounting, a Virginia-based firm devoted to helping small businesses thrive through personalized bookkeeping, payroll, CFO, and advisory services.
+With a deep commitment to accuracy, clarity, and timely financial reporting, Jenny empowers clients to operate with confidence, make informed decisions, and unlock profitability.